aws-samples/aws-hpc-tutorials/content/_index.md

 ---
 # Self-Managed Machine Learning Workshop

+{{% notice info %}}
+This workshop has been moved to https://catalog.workshops.aws/ml-on-aws-parallelcluster and will no longer be updated.
+Please go there.
+{{% /notice %}}

 ![Ultracluster](/images/AWS-UltraClusters-light-updated.gif)

 Amazon Web Services (AWS) provides the most elastic and scalable cloud infrastructure to run your [Machine Learning](https://aws.amazon.com/ml/).
 With virtually unlimited capacity, engineers, researchers, HPC system adminsitrators, and organizations can innovate beyond the limitations of on-premises capacity.